LarryTheFatCat/BasicLoginSystem/readme.md

 lots of people should be able to read it with my code that I have ported.

 # Features
-- Launch page.
+- Login Page
 - The launch page has a loginButton and registerButton, the register button goes into a new window (that's why there's the NewWindowClass) and displays the code that should eventually say Username:, Password:, Activation Code:, Register:.
 Once you click register, it should pop a text that says: Register Successful.
 Hopefully in the future I can figure out how to save the preset to a database.

-- NewWindow.
+- Register Window.
-- The NewWindow Class is the popUp that shows after you click Register.
+- Too "Register an account" you can click this and it opens a new window, once you click 'Register' it creates a txt with the info.

-- Main.
+- Main Manager.
-- Not fully developed.
-Soon^TM
+- Manager for LoginPage

 # Requirements
-- A brain
+- Decent understanding of Swing and Java in general
 - Java 15
-- If you really want this to work, you would have to link this to a dataBase, when you link it with sqr, then have the auth jar generate a code that if you input it into here, it checks the main dataBase and if it's checked and it is correct it allows the user to pass through the auth.
-Obviously this is a lot easier if you just use NetBeans IDE and JFX, but this is your choice but I honestly wouldn't use this nor will anyone lol.
+- If you want this to be a real login system, link it to a sql dataBase, I don't really know how to do it but if you make a pr ab it I would merge it.

 # Images